safespring/web/content/blogg/2022-03-ssh-keys.md

 Instead the access is granted by means of a public ssh key which is placed in the `authorized_keys` file of the cloud user of the image.
 The cloud user is the local user ( in the instance'  `/etc/passwd|shadow`) that is used to log in to the instance with, and then become root using `su` or `sudo`.

 In order to gain operating system access to a cloud instance with an ssh client you must:

 * Make sure to have the public key injected to the cloud users's `authorized_keys` file in the instance
 * Use the correct cloud user name for the image: i.e. centos for Centos, ubuntu for Ubuntu and so on.
 (Google is your friend here.)
 * Have the private key matching the public key in the instance' `authorized_keys` file available to your client.

-Injection of the public key into the cloud user's authorized_keys` file is done by "cloud init" when you tell openstack which public ssh key to use with the instance.
+Injection of the public key into the cloud user's `authorized_keys` file is done by "cloud init" when you tell openstack which public ssh key to use with the instance.

 So we can appreciate that a lot of stuff happens behind the scenes in order for the users to securely boostrap root access to the instances that is provisioned.
 Openstack is just reusing already existing mechanisms that was there long before "the cloud".
 It's just wrapped in something new called "cloud init".
 No magic really!

+## Best practice

-## Public vs private
+### Public vs private
 A keypair consists of a public and a private key.
 The names are just as descriptive as they seem.
 The private key should be kept private as it contains the secret you use to log in with.